“What’s in a name? That which we call a rose

 The menu is very similar to that of many Thai restaurants with a few surprises thrown in.
 For example, the appetizers include not only edamame (soybean pods more commonly served in Japanese restaurants), but French fries, too.
 Perhaps because of the commonality of the pairing, the menu also lists eight burgers–tofu burgers, legume veggie burgers, soy burgers, wheat meat burgers and wheat and soy burgers, all of which you can have with fries.
 Many entrees are available with your choice of soy chicken, soy pepper steak or soy fish.

-Our mangoes with sticky rice dessert was a bit of a let-down, too.
+30 July 2011: Our mangoes with sticky rice dessert was a bit of a let-down.
 Though the mangoes were in-season, fresh and juicy and the sticky rice was perfectly prepared, this simple but elegant dessert favorite lacked coconut milk, the ingredient which coalesces all flavors in this dish.

 So, what’s in a name?
 In the name Thai Vegan, there’s the promise of very good and very healthy Thai food prepared before your eyes in a very attractive milieu.